Sayeshen-Govender/Sayeshen-Govender-Honours-Project/README.md

 > Ensure you have a Python version >=3.7.1 , <3.11 installed.
 Any other version will **NOT** work due to the implementation of CleanRL.
 > Make sure this is the **ONLY** version of Python installed.
 > Version 3.10.2 is recommended: https://www.python.org/downloads/release/python-3102/
+> Ensure you check the box that says "Add Python 3.X to PATH" when installing.

 Verify your version below: